 Pastrami Stuffed Shells with Honey Mustard Onion Sauce

 Pastrami Stuffed Shells with Honey Mustard Onion Sauce are unique, full of flavor, and a guaranteed hit!
 I feel like this dish should have been created ages before it was.
 Stuffed shells are a total staple of my cooking repertoire.
 I've done dairy stuffed shells, made with a cheesy filling.
 I've done meat stuffed shells with a ground meat filling.
 I've added vegetables to give it a healthy twist, and played around with spices.
 And suddenly when my sister and I were planning our recent holiday meals, another type of stuffed shells hit me.
 Why not stuff the shells with a delicious pastrami filling?
-And instead of the classic tomato sauce to bake it in, I knew I'd pare this with pastrami's … [Read more...]
+And instead of the classic tomato sauce to bake it in, I knew I'd pare this with … [Read more...]

 - « Previous Page